1201: Mac and Me

 Hey, watch it, we’re Boogalooin’ here!

-Boogaloo is an improvisational street dance style that developed among African-Americans in Chicago in the 1960s, although it later filtered out to white teenagers.
+Boogaloo is an improvisational street dance style that developed among Black youths in Chicago in the 1960s, although it later filtered out to white teenagers.
 It spread from there to California and is related to the later Electric Boogaloo dance style of the 1970s.

 Criss Angel: Mindfreak (A&E, 2005-2010) was a reality TV show that featured street magic acts and larger stunts performed by magician/illusionist Criss Angel.